Skip to main content

 Mapping functions define how chain data is transformed into the optimized GraphQL entities that we previously defined in the schema.graphql file.
 Navigate to the default mapping function in the src/mappings directory.
 You will see two exported functions: handleBioauthNewAuthenticationEvent and handleImonlineSomeOfflineEvent.

-The handleBioauthNewAuthenticationEvent and handleImonlineSomeOfflineEvent functions receive event data whenever an event matches the filters that you specified previously in the project.yaml.
+The handleBioauthNewAuthenticationEvent and handleImonlineSomeOfflineEvent functions receive event data whenever an event matches the filters that you specified previously in the project.ts.

 Update the handleBioauthNewAuthenticationEvent and handleImonlineSomeOfflineEvent functions as follows (note the additional imports):